AndromedaOMA/FlappyNet/README.md

 ```
  I other words: V + A - mean(A), where V is the computed Value using the value_stream and A is the computed Advantages using the advantages_stream.

-  Also the concept of double DQN comes with the application of the following formula for finding the q-value inferred by the Target Neural Network:
+  Also the concept of double DQN comes with the application of the following formula for finding the q-value inferred by the Target Neural Network in order to compute the loss between Policy Neural Network and Target Neural Network:

 ```bash
 best_action = arg(max(Qp[new_state, :]))